jyates/cruise-control-wiki/REST-APIs.md

 ### Rebalance a cluster
 The following POST request will let Kafka Cruise Control rebalance a Kafka cluster

-    POST /kafkacruisecontrol/rebalance?goals=[goal1,goal2...]&dryrun=[true/false]&data_from=[with_available_valid_windows&with_available_valid_partitions]
+    POST /kafkacruisecontrol/rebalance?goals=[goal1,goal2...]&dryrun=[true/false]&data_from=[valid_windows&valid_partitions]

 **goals:** a list of goals to use for rebalance.
 When goals is provided, the cached proposals will be ignored.

-**with_available_valid_windows:** rebalance the cluster based on the information in the available valid snapshot windows.
+**valid_windows:** rebalance the cluster based on the information in the available valid snapshot windows.
 A valid snapshot window is a windows whose valid monitored partitions coverage meets the requirements of all the goals.
 (This is the default behavior)

-**with_available_valid_partitions:** rebalance the cluster based on all the available valid partitions.
+**valid_partitions:** rebalance the cluster based on all the available valid partitions.
 All the snapshot windows will be included in this case.

 Users can only specify either with_available_valid_windows or with_available_valid_partitions, but not both.